0563gaurav/CollectionFramework/README.md

 # CollectionFramework
+String Implementation.
-Implementation of all data-structure of collection framework and other  advanced data-structure with related algorithms based on the data-structure.
+Implementation of all data-structure of collection framework and other  advanced data-structure like segment tree,fenwick tree with related algorithms based on the data-structure.
+1. Array.
+2. LinkedList.